Lautaro Acosta

 Lautaro Germán Acosta (born 14 March 1988) is an Argentine professional footballer who plays for Club Atlético Lanús as a winger.

 He started his professional career at Lanús, making his debut with the first team at 18.
-He also spent some time in the Spanish La Liga, signing with Sevilla in 2008.
+He also spent four years in the Spanish La Liga, signing with Sevilla in 2008.

+Acosta played twice for Argentina, in 2017.

 Club career

 Lanús

 Born in Glew, Buenos Aires, Almirante Brown Partido, Acosta came through the youth system at Club Atlético Lanús, making his senior debut at the age of 18.
 As the club was often forced to sell its best players, he quickly became an important part of the first team.

 Acosta was part of the Lanús squad that won the 2007 Apertura tournament, their first ever Primera División title.
 In May 2007, he suffered a serious cheekbone injury, and had to wear a specially-fitted face mask for two months.

 Sevilla

 On 29 May 2008, aged 20, Acosta signed for La Liga team Sevilla FC on a five-year contract, for a reported fee of €7 million subject to a medical.
 Shortly after his arrival in Andalusia, he suffered a serious injury and never fully recovered, his best output consisting of ten league games in 2010–11 (267 minutes, only two starts).

-On 4 February 2009, Acosta scored his first – and only – goal for Sevilla, in the first leg of the Copa del Rey semi-finals, a 2–1 home win against Athletic Bilbao but an eventual 2–4 aggregate loss.
-In July 2011 he was loaned to fellow league side Racing de Santander, joining compatriots Ariel Nahuelpan and Héctor Cúper (manager); he started and netted on his official debut for the Cantabrians, but in a 4–3 away defeat to Valencia CF.
+On 4 February 2009, Acosta scored his first – and only – goal for Sevilla, in the first leg of the Copa del Rey semi-finals, a 2–1 home win against Athletic Bilbao but an eventual 4–2 aggregate loss.
+In July 2011 he was loaned to fellow top-division side Racing de Santander, joining compatriots Ariel Nahuelpan and Héctor Cúper (manager); he started and netted on his official debut for the Cantabrians, but in a 4–3 away defeat to Valencia CF.